-Lower Division Course
+Lower Division Courses

-EDS 021.
+EDS 21.
 Freshman Seminar: Becoming an Educated Person.
 Introduction to the nature and possible meanings of higher education, and the functions and resources of the University.
 Designed to help students develop and exercise fundamental academic success strategies and to improve their basic learning skills.
 Provides students with the opportunity to interact with fellow students and the seminar leader, and to build a community of academic and personal support.
-3 units.
+Units: 3.0.